-To install the device driver in new Oracle® Enterprise Linux (OEL) 5.x and 6.x systems, or to update the driver on existing operating systems, see Chapter 3, Red Hat Linux Driver Installation, and follow the instructions to install a new OEL system.
+To install the device driver in new Oracle® Enterprise Linux (OEL) 5.x, 6.x, and 7.x systems, or to update the driver on existing operating systems, see Chapter 3, Red Hat Linux Driver Installation, and follow the instructions to install a new OEL system.

-An optimized, single unified binary is provided for RHEL, CentOS, and OEL operating system.
+An optimized, single unified binary is provided for RHEL, CentOS, and OEL operating systems.